-Develop some short tests that exercise the functionality that can be used for validation and for examples.
-We can help with this and their integration into the test system.
+Develop tests that exercise the functionality that can be used for validation and for examples.
+Where is it practical to write them, we prefer unit tests and fully deterministic tests ahead of stochastic tests.
+Stochastic tests naturally fail on occasion, which is a property that does not scale to hundreds of tests.
+We can help with this and tests integration into the test system.

 A general outline of the QMCPACK roadmap is given in the following sections.
-Suggestions for improvements are welcome, particularly those that would facilitate new scientific applications.
-For example, if an interface to a particular quantum chemical or density functional code would help, this would be given strong consideration.
+Suggestions for improvements from current and potential users are very welcome, particularly those that would facilitate new uses or new users.
+For example, if an interface to a particular quantum chemical or density functional code, or an improved tutorial would be helpful, these would be given strong consideration.

-This manual describes the core features of QMCPACK that are required for routine research calculations, i.e., the VMC and DMC methods, how to obtain and optimize trial wavefunctions, and simple observables.
-Over time this manual will be expanded to include a broader introduction to QMC methods and to describe more features of the code.
+This manual describes the core features of QMCPACK that are required for routine research calculations and standard QMC workflows, i.e., the VMC and DMC methods, auxiliary field QMC, how to obtain and optimize trial wavefunctions, and simple observables.
+This covers at least 95% of use cases, and nearly all production research calculations.

-Because of its history as a research code, QMCPACK contains a variety of additional QMC methods, trial wavefunction forms, potentials, etc., that, although not critical, might be very useful for specialized calculations or particular material or chemical systems.
-These “secret features” (every code has these) are not actually secret but simply lack descriptions, example inputs, and tests.
-You are encouraged to browse and read the source code to find them.
+Because of its history as an academically developed research code, QMCPACK also contains a variety of additional QMC methods, trial wavefunction forms, potentials, etc., that, although far from critical, might be very useful for specialized calculations or particular material or chemical systems.
+If you are interested in these please ask - generally the features are immature, but we might have historical inputs available.
 New descriptions will be added over time but can also be prioritized and added on request (e.g., if a specialized Jastrow factor would help or a historical Jastrow form is needed for benchmarking).